mskcc/cwl-commandlinetools/picard_add_or_replace_read_groups_2.21.2/README.md

-# CWL and Dockerfile for running Picard - AddOrReplaceReadGroups
+# CWL for running Picard - AddOrReplaceReadGroups

-## Version of tools in docker image (/container/Dockerfile)
+## Version of tools in docker image

 | Tool	| Version	| Location	|
 |---	|---	|---	|